 - Joby Gorillapod 3K ➽ available from Joby Store and Amazon

 - Mactrem professional tripod with smartphone mount ➽ available from Amazon

 - Remote shutter ➽ available from Amazon for just a few bucks

 - Microfiber cloth ➽ 6-pack available from Amazon for under $10 (3-pack under $6)

 You can shoot RAW with your phone

-So we already established that shooting RAW with your phone is possible.
+So we have already established that shooting RAW with your phone is possible.
 New devices come with a built-in option, and other phones and iPhones can use an Android or iOs app for making raw images.
 Start by checking whether or not your device has such an option.
 Or download one of the apps mentioned below.

 Android and iOs apps for RAW photography

 If your phone does not have a RAW option, you can download an app from the Android Playstore or iOs Apple store.
 Here are some commonly used apps you can try.
 In addition, some apps have free options: